5 Natural Beauty Tips for Vibrant and Healthy Eyes

-Sometimes the new fads stick, but most the time they don’t.
-The fact is, the best of them have already been around for years, even millennia.
+The fact is, the best h ealth and beauty tricks have been around for years, even millennia.
 Smoky and cat eyes were pretty much invented by Cleopatra.
-The daily lemon water that Beyonce and Gwyneth Paltrow swear by for keeping slim is thought to date back even further.
+The daily lemon water that Beyonce and Gwyneth Paltrow swear by for keeping slim is thought to date back even earlier.

-When something stands the test of time, you know there’s something to it.
+When something stands the test of time, you know there must be something to it.
 And that’s exactly what these five natural beauty tips for healthy eyes have done.

 1. A cocktail for the eyes